innovativemedicine/haplorec-wui/source/dependencyGraph.rst

 Issues you may encounter
 ++++++++++++++++++++++++

-The node's level is used to determine which column it goes in, but which row the node is placed is arbitrary.
+The target's level is used to determine which column it goes in, but which row the target is placed is arbitrary.
 This causes issues in the appearance of the graph.
-Some cases are if a node depends on two other nodes in its column or if a node depends on another node in the same level but they are not placed in adjacent rows.
+Some cases are if a target depends on two other targets in its column or if a target depends on another target in the same level but they are not placed in adjacent rows.

 For example if Phenotypes, Genotypes, and Haplotypes have the same level, and Phentoypes is dependent on genotypes and haplotypes the graph may appear like this: